 - After this time, remove the tray from the oven and let the breads cool a little.
 When they are warm, sprinkle a little glass sugar on top and serve.

-- When choosing margarine, make sure that it is not hydrogenated and that it does not contain palm oil among its ingredients or any component of animal origin (eg, gelatin or whey).
+- When choosing margarine, see that it is not hydrogenated and does not contain palm oil among its ingredients or any component of animal origin (eg, gelatin or whey).

-- We recommend you wash the lemons very well before grating them and that, if you can, use them organically.
+- We recommend washing the lemons very well before grating them and that, if you can, use them organic.

-- If you don't have icing sugar on hand, you can make it using a mixture of 95% sugar - 5% corn starch, and grinding it in a coffee grinder.
-In this way you can make icing sugar using whole cane and panela sugar.
+- If you don't have glass sugar on hand, you can do it using a mixture of 95% sugar - 5% corn starch, and grinding it in a coffee grinder.
+In this way you can make glass sugar using cane and brown sugar.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!

 Do you join us on social networks?
 You will find us on Facebook, Twitter, Instagram and Pinterest!